TM-1-3/PlayNation/README.md

 You need to have Docker installed to publish your project image for deployment.

 **Note for ARM CPU users**: You must explicitly build an AMD64 Docker image.
-Follow [this guide](https://docs.docker.com/build/building/multi-platform/) to create a multi-platform builder and update your `upload_image.sh` file.
+Follow [this guide](https://docs.docker.com/build/building/multi-platform/) to create a multi-platform builder and use `upload_image_multiarch.sh` file for building your docker image instead.

 You should keep your git main branch functional and regularly deploy your code as a Docker image.
 This image will be used to test and evaluate your project.